unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 The Uno solution provides a set of sample applications that provide a way to test features, as well as provide a way to write UI Tests.
 See [this document](working-with-the-samples-apps.md) for more information.

+## Using the Package Diff tool

+Refer to the [guidelines for breaking changes](../contributing/guidelines/breaking-changes.md) document.

 ## Building Uno.UI for macOS using Visual Studio for Mac

 Building Uno.UI for the macOS platform using vs4mac requires Visual Studio for mac 8.1 Preview or later.